 Ring the information centre on (03) 6256 7000 or email [email protected] to make a booking.

 Not too far up the road is the gorgeous Friendly Beaches campground as well, but if you stay here you have a bit of a drive to do.

 Check out our guide on camping in Tasmania while you’re in the state too to help you make the most of your trip.

-We hope you found our Wineglass Bay Walk guide useful.
+We hope you found our Wineglass Bay and Hazards Beach Walk guide useful.
 If you did, leave a comment below and let us know what your favourite part of walking the track was.
 For us, it was swimming in the sea and the view from the top.